ministryofjustice/security-guidance/ost/ithc.md

 ## Scope Changes

-Changes to scope will be reviewed and considered, however there is a risk that this will incur impacts to dates, ITHC Provider availability, and end quote price.
+Changes to scope will be reviewed and considered, however there is a risk that this will affect dates, ITHC Provider availability, and end quote price.
 It is strongly recommended that ITHC scope is understood as much as possible and